openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/brainMarginalZone
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Brain marginal zone' is an anatomical entity.
-It is part of the brain.
+   :definition: Is an anatomical entity.
+Is part of the brain. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0010403) ('is_a' and 'relationship')]
-   :description: The part of the future brain that is derived from the mantle layer of the neural tube.
+   :description: The part of the future brain that is derived from the mantle layer of the neural tube. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0010403)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0734549
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0010403#brain-marginal-zone
    :name: brain marginal zone